close

 Words: 641|Page: 1|4 min read

 In The Bluest Eye, Cholly rapes his daughter Pecola, bringing the societal taboo of incest to the forefront of the novel.
-Cholly’s own abandonment and emotional distress provides context for his actions (155), but the reader must decide if and to what extent Cholly’s background excuses his raping Pecola.
+Cholly’s own abandonment and emotional distress provides context for his actions (Morrison, 1970).
+The reader is confronted with a complex moral dilemma, needing to decide if and to what extent Cholly’s background excuses his raping Pecola.
 Should Cholly be held accountable for his daughter’s rape?
 Or does his possible insanity – the result of emotional abuse – exonerate him?
 Morrison does not offer a conclusive stance, forcing the reader to judge the issue.
-In this instance, Pecula’s rape raises the question of moral obligation.
+In this instance, Pecola’s rape raises the question of moral obligation.
 Morrison presents the reader with two choices: either the reader is obligated to sympathize with the emotional distress of the victim or the reader is obligated to consider Cholly’s background as an excuse for his actions.
-Because Morrison compels the reader to delve into these questions the reader is more involved in the plot, having to make inferences and assumptions based the presented facts.
+Because Morrison compels the reader to delve into these questions, the reader is more involved in the plot, having to make inferences and assumptions based on the presented facts.
 Such a strategy compels the reader to analyze the text more closely and think about the implications beyond the pages of the novel.
+Morrison’s nuanced portrayal of Cholly’s character challenges the reader to grapple with the complexity of human nature and moral accountability.

 Get a custom paper now from our expert writers.